The Growing Global Skills Shortage

 As a matter of simple arithmetic, the consequences of the skills gap are clear.
 The fewer manufacturing workers that come into industries, the less productive those industries will be.
 Deloitte estimates that the skills gap could cost the United States alone US$2.5 trillion over the next decade.

 “Without the right people who are empowered with the right knowledge and know-how, and equipped with the necessary factory worker skills, you have productivity issues, and you have quality issues,” says Ferret.
 “Manufacturers obviously know this well.
-The next step is figuring out what to do about it.”
+The next step is figuring out what to do about this skills crisis.”

-To address this skills shortage, manufacturing companies must focus on three key areas:
+To address the skills shortage, manufacturing companies must focus on three key areas:

 1. Talent attraction: Competing harder for new workers